Kitchen Knowledge

 How does the 2K polyurethane cabinet refinishing process work?

-Every kitchen runs the same 8-step process: consultation and cabinet photos, in-home assessment with Tyler and written quote, masking and containment planning, labeled door and drawer-front removal, clean/degloss/sand/repair/grain-fill where needed, HEPA-vacuumed prep and sealed negative-pressure containment, Italian 2K polyurethane sprayed on doors, drawer fronts, and frames, then cure, reinstall, hardware alignment, final walkthrough, and warranty.
-Total timeline is about two weeks, with a 5-year written warranty.
+Every kitchen runs the same 8-step process: consultation and cabinet photos, in-home assessment with Tyler and written quote, masking and containment planning, labeled door and drawer-front removal, clean/degloss/sand/repair/grain-fill where needed, HEPA-vacuumed prep and sealed negative-pressure containment, then Italian 2K polyurethane sprayed on doors, drawer fronts, and frames in two primer coats and two to three topcoats, then cure, reinstall, hardware alignment, final walkthrough, and warranty.
+The schedule depends on kitchen size and scope, and every project carries a 5-year written warranty.

 Every kitchen — whether you called asking about "cabinet painting" or "cabinet refinishing" — goes through the same professional process: